-Contact the Law Offices of Ronald E. Sholes for advice and representation on admiralty and maritime cases involving personal injury, wrongful death or persons missing at sea.
-Whether it’s passengers, crew members or other maritime workers every maritime accident case is different and time is of the essence.
+Contact the Law Offices of Ron Sholes, P.A. for advice and representation on admiralty and maritime cases involving personal injury, wrongful death, or persons missing at sea.
+Whether it’s passengers, crew members, or other maritime workers, every maritime accident case is different, and time is of the essence.
 We encourage victims and their families to seek immediate legal representation.

-Maritime laws involving injuries aboard passenger ships, cargo ships or other vessels are not the same as other typical personal injury cases and differ in many ways.
-There are different rules which apply, including time limits which may affect your rights.
-Another obvious concern is preservation of critical evidence and putting responsible parties on notice, so that critical evidence is properly preserved.
+Maritime laws involving injuries aboard passenger ships, cargo ships or other vessels are not the same as other typical personal injury cases and differ in many ways including time limitations on claims, as well as concerns around preservation of critical evidence.
 The intricacies of federal, foreign and international law and treaties makes it even more important that you obtain quality legal representation immediately.

-And, unlike many law firms, we don't just settle!
-We don't simply take what the insurance company wants to pay, but rather we demand and fight for fair and just compensation for your injuries and all of your damages, including your economic and non-economic damages, such as pain and suffering and your loss of enjoyment of life.
+Unlike many law firms, we don't just settle!
+We don't simply take what the insurance company wants to pay, but rather we demand and fight for fair and just compensation for your injuries and all of your damages, including your economic and non-economic damages such as pain and suffering and your loss of enjoyment of life.

-It’s estimated that over 70% of all maritime accidents occur due to negligence. whether it’s a mechanical error that puts a seaman at risk or the owner/employer’s lack of observance and failure to repair the problem before a crewmember or worker gets hurt, mechanical errors are one of the most common reasons for maritime injuries and death.
-Fatigued maritime workers are another major cause of accident and injuries.
+It’s estimated that over 70% of all maritime accidents occur due to negligence.
+Whether it’s a mechanical error that puts a seaman at risk or the owner/employer’s lack of observance and failure to repair the problem before a crewmember or worker gets hurt, mechanical errors are one of the most common reasons for maritime injuries and death.
+Another major cause of accidents and injuries is extreme fatigue among maritime workers.
 Owners and employers must be held accountable, but often times are simply not.
 Contract law can play a major role in a maritime injury or wrongful death claim.
 Remember, responsible parties, like large maritime corporations and their insurance companies, do NOT want to pay damages.
 Oftentimes these companies attempt to get crew members to “waive” their right to bring a claim under certain circumstances.
 These companies will attempt to avoid responsibility by compelling arbitration and avoiding a trial by jury.

 - All injuries and wrongful death